opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ## Abstract

-This document serves as the root specification for the Open Growing System Protocol (OGSP), a standardized protocol for autonomous plant cultivation systems.
+This document serves as the root specification for the Open Growing Protocol (OGP), a standardized protocol for autonomous plant cultivation systems.
 It provides the overarching vision, motivation, and community-driven approach that unifies all modular specifications.
-OGSP enables interoperability between growing hardware, software, AI models, and recipe definitions, allowing for community-driven innovation while maintaining compatibility across implementations.
+OGP enables interoperability between growing hardware, software, AI models, and recipe definitions, allowing for community-driven innovation while maintaining compatibility across implementations.

 ## Status of This Document